wanganyv/cii-best-practices-badge/doc/implementation.md

 You can select any table (on the left-hand side) so you can view or edit the database contents with a UI.

-You can directly connect to the database engine and run commands.
+You can directly connect to the database engine and run SQL commands.
+Remember that in SQL single quotes are used to surround string or date constants (double quotes are used to surround table or column names, which is unlikely to be needed in our case).

 On the local development system, run "rails db" as always.
 To change the database contents of a production system, log into that system and use the SQL language to make changes.